schlosrat/FlightPlan/README.md

    PluginInfo FP;
 ```

-### Step 3: Check for Node Manager
+### Step 3: Check for Flight Plan
-Somewhere in your mod you need to check to make sure Node Manager is loaded before you use it (e.g., OnInitialized()).
+Somewhere in your mod you need to check to make sure Flight Plan is loaded before you use it (e.g., OnInitialized()).
 You don't need this with a hard dependency, but it's essential for a soft one.

 ```cs
     if (Chainloader.PluginInfos.TryGetValue(FlightPlanPlugin.ModGuid, out FP))